nplab/ETSI-SCTP-Conformance-Testsuite/sctp-as-tests/README.md

 8. FreeBSD sends the ABORT with the T-bit set whereas Linux sends the ABORT with the T-bit cleared.
 9. The sysctl's are platform dependent, of course.
 FreeBSD sends the cookie parameter as the last parameter in the INIT-ACK chunk, whereas Linux sends it as the first parameter.
 10. FreeBSD sends an ABORT chunk in response to the INIT chunk.
 This is tracked as [issue 5](https://github.com/sctplab/SCTP_NKE_Yosemite/issues/5).
+11. It looks like Linux is sending multiple packets with ABORT chunks if multiple problems with the INIT-ACK exist (missing mandatory parameter (cookie missing) and unresolvable address (hostname parameter).